lfkeitel/asml-sim/README.md

 13 42
 ```

+The special label `~$` denotes the memory address of the current instruction.
+Offsets are just as valid so this label can
+be used especially for return addresses as an offset of the current instruction.

+### Directives

+Lines beginning with an at sign `@` are directives to the compiler.

+Available directives:

+- `@runtime` - Include the standard runtime code and labels.
+See `examples/runtime.asml` for what is loaded.

 ## Instruction Set

 In the table below, the first column is the opcode in hexadecimal.
 The second column is a syntax